-Most of the respondent focused on the use of NFT (non fungible tokens) and in particular they suggested that DLTs and NFTs can:
+Most of the respondents focused on the use of NFT (non-fungible tokens) and in particular, they suggested that DLTs and NFTs can:

-- NFTs can allow secure product purchase while avoiding cash flow issues with non-stock items; automate tax and customs declarations; reward and incentivise customers for monetisation of their product data.
+- NFTs can allow secure product purchases while avoiding cash flow issues with non-stock items; automate tax and customs declarations; reward and incentivize customers for monetization of their product data.

 After all of this, are we on the right path with ENSURESEC?

 After collecting ideas from survey participants on the possible benefits of using DLTs, SSI and cryptocurrencies in the e-commerce domain, our investigation focused on collecting feedback about what we are actually doing in the project.
 With respect to that, 60% of participants think it is good that we use the IOTA ledger to record immutable e-commerce logs for incident analysis.

 An equal 50/50 split also believes creating APIs that allows central access to ledger functionalities is a good approach since this helps to reduce complexity when first introducing DLTs.
 It is recommended that this has to be removed in the future.
 However, while respondents agree that writing centrally is useful, they confirm that data integrity should always be verified locally.

 This is exactly our ENSURESEC approach.
 Different systems can use IOTA Audit GW to write and verify data on the ledger using a REST Service deployed either locally or centrally, but avoiding the complexity of direct integration.

 E-commerce data should be stored on a permissioned ledger, according to 50% of our respondents.
 This allows better handling of data regulations and protection.
 However, to prevent the risk that a permissioned ledger could be halted, some of the data could be permanently anchored to fingerprints stored on permissionless networks.

 The permissioned infrastructure should be maintained by e-commerce providers or hosted by a public EU infrastructure.